 Seamen who are injured aboard ship also have a no-fault claim for “unearned wages.”
 This is a maritime common law right for an injured or ill seaman to be paid wages until the end of the voyage.
 The length of a seaman’s voyage may be determine by the employment contract.
 In the absence of a written employment contract, many different factors must be considered in determining the length of the voyage for purposes of unearned wages.

 The maritime doctrine of maintenance and cure is based upon maritime common law.
 In addition to these basic benefits, a seaman who is injured through negligence or unseaworthiness may seek additional compensation for his injuries.
 A seaman that is injured through negligence is entitled to claim damages against his employer for lost past and future wages, medical expenses, pain and suffering, vocational retraining costs, loss of wage earning capacity, and loss of enjoyment of life.
 Few accidents aboard a ship or fishing vessel could not have been prevented if proper equipment and safety procedures had been provided and followed.
 Maintenance and Cure provides seamen with basic benefits, however, it is the Jones Act and unseaworthiness doctrine that provide seaman with the rights to full and complete compensation for their injuries.

-The maritime lawyers at Stacey & Jacobsen, LLP have handled thousands of maintenance and cure and Jones Act negligence claims for injured seamen throughout the Nation.
+The maritime lawyers at Stacey & Jacobsen, PLLC have handled thousands of maintenance and cure and Jones Act negligence claims for injured seamen throughout the Nation.
 They are dedicated to protecting seamen’s basic rights to maintenance and cure benefits.
 They understand your injuries and how important it is to get you the best medical care possible.
-If you have questions about your rights to maintenance and cure, contact the maritime lawyers at Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to maintenance and cure, contact the maritime lawyers at Stacey & Jacobsen, PLLC for a free initial consultation.
 The Jones Act - It’s the law and its your right!